FraNiDu/franiwalksdogs/_features/01-about.md

 I was up for the task, I'm a dog owner myself, and I love sharing my time with doggies

-A few days went by until I realized this is the best job I could ever have, I love watching a happy dogs smile after a nice walk.
+A few days went by until I realized this is the best job I could ever have, I love watching a happy dog's smile after a nice walk.

 From that moment I have dedicated myself to walking dogs and I **love** it.